A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Results

-In this section, we conduct a theoretical study of the mathematical model, initially considering treatment with a single dose of CAR-T and TMZ at the beginning of the therapy, and then considering a constant dose for both treatments.
+In this subsection, we conduct a theoretical study of our model \eqref{eqS}--\eqref{eqE}, initially considering treatment with a single dose of CAR-T and TMZ at the beginning of therapy and then considering constant doses for both treatments.

+Note that, since our model variables track the number of cancer cells, CAR-T cells and TMZ normalized concentration, by biologically relevant solutions of the system \eqref{eqS}--\eqref{eqE}, we refer to solutions--particularly equilibrium states--with all non-negative components.
+Moreover, we define a parameter value of the system \eqref{eqS}--\eqref{eqE} as biologically relevant if it falls within the corresponding range presented in Table \ref{tab:paramenters}.